-Daeron died in the Great Spring Sickness and was succeeded by Aerys I, a bookish man who left most of the running of the realm to his Hand, Brynden Rivers.
+Daeron died in the Great Spring Sickness and was succeeded by his second-born son, Aerys I, a bookish man who left most of the running of the realm to his Hand, Brynden Rivers.
 The Second Blackfyre Rebellion was ended at Whitewalls during his rule.
 Aerys's death without issue let to the crowning of his younger brother, Maekar I Targaryen, who ruled a dozen years.
 He was followed by his son Aegon V who became known as "the Unlikely" because he was the fourth son of a fourth son.
 House Blackfyre was finally exterminated in the male line during his reign in the War of the Ninepenny Kings.
 Aegon perished in the tragedy of Summerhall.

 Next came the sickly Jaehaerys II.
 Though frail, he was wise and ruled well in his short reign of three years.
 He was followed by his son, Aerys II, who would become known as the Mad King and King Scab because of how frequently he was cut by the Iron Throne.
 Aerys executed Rickard and Brandon Stark in the throne room and demanded that Jon Arryn surrender Eddard Stark and Robert Baratheon to the throne.
 Robert's Rebellion put an end to the Targaryen Dynasty on the Iron Throne after nearly 300 years.
 Aerys was cut down by one of his own Kingsguard, Ser Jaime Lannister, who became known as the Kingslayer.
 Robert was crowned king and the surviving Targaryens fled into exile in Essos.